 - If you are being harassed, notice that someone else is being harassed (active bystander principle), or have any other concerns, please immediately contact a local event organiser, a Te Pūnaha Matatini member you trust, or a Te Pūnaha Matatini Strategic Leadership Group member.

 - If you are at a meeting or other event, find an event organiser or a member of the Te Pūnaha Matatini Strategic Leadership Group.
 They will assist you.
 These parties will help participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment and will help them to feel safe for the duration of the event.

 - If you have been harassed via email or social media, you may send emails or screenshots to email@example.com

 - The Te Pūnaha Matatini Strategic Leadership Group will require anyone engaging in harassing behaviour to cease immediately or face expulsion or other sanctions.

 - Those sanctions can include reporting to the individual’s organisation, and supporting the victim in making informal or formal complaints via that organisation’s processes.

 - If an incident results in corrective action, then Te Pūnaha Matatini will support those harmed by the incident, both publicly (where appropriate) and privately.

-- If any individual encounters problems or issues attempting to help a victim of harassment while following our anti-harassment policy and protocol, they are encouraged to engage with the Te Pūnaha Matatini community and Research Committee for clarifications and/or to seek revisions.
+- If any individual encounters problems or issues attempting to help a victim of harassment while following our anti-harassment policy and protocol, they are encouraged to engage with the Te Pūnaha Matatini community and Strategic Leadership Group for clarifications and/or to seek revisions.
 We are very open to revising any part of our policy or protocol if needed to ensure a safe and welcoming community in which harassment is not tolerated.